Sidddev15/Anix/README.md

 # 🎉 AniX – Animation + UX Library

-AniX is a modern, lightweight animation library built for developers working with **HTML/CSS/JS**, **React**, and **Angular**.
-It provides **production-ready UI animations** – from button hover effects to full-page transitions – all in a clean, dev-friendly format.
+AniX is a modern, lightweight animation library built for developers working with HTML, CSS, JavaScript, React, Angular, and Vue.
+It provides production-ready UI animations — from button hover effects to full-page transitions — all in a clean, dev-friendly format.

+---

+## 🎯 Goal

-> 🎯 Goal: To become the go-to animation library for developers who want **polished UI** without bloated dependencies.
+Become the go-to animation library for developers who want polished UI without bloated dependencies.

 ---